aldahick/aldahick/RESUME.md

   - with containers: Docker (compose), Kubernetes, AWS ECS
   - and pipelines: Github Actions, CircleCI, Buildkite, Jenkins
   - and infra-as-code: Terraform.
 Just a lot of Terraform.
-  - and clouds: Years spent watching the AWS Console evolve to be _slightly_ better

 ## Experience